 There are plenty of things to see and do on Isla Mujeres – you can reach them all by hiring a golf cart and zooming around the island.
 The attractions here are varied, including visiting a turtle sanctuary, checking out Mayan ruins, and snorkeling at an underwater museum.

 Beaches are definitely also a thing on Isla Mujeres.
 Playa Norte, on the north of the island, is a particularly good family-friendly spot for soaking up some sunshine and splashing around in the shallow water.

-The tiny island (it’s just 8.5 kilometers – 5.2 miles – long) is located on the Medoamerican Barrier Reef and part of a national park and a perfect place for birdwatching, as it is home to an abundance of sea turtles, and more than 150 tropical bird species.
+The tiny island (it’s just 8.5 kilometers – 5.2 miles – long) is located on the Mesoamerican Barrier Reef, and the island is part of a national park.
+It’s also a perfect place for birdwatching, as it is home to an abundance of sea turtles and more than 150 tropical bird species.